 pip install databricks-cli

 Set up the Databricks client authentication.
 You need to get a personal access token to configure the authentication.
-Then, run the following command in the command line:
+Then, execute the following command using the same user account used to start Virtual DataPort:

 databricks configure --token